ZeronSix/opengl-series-csharp/README.md

 # Other things that i need to do
 - Linux and Mac OS X support via Mono.
+- Android and iOS support via Xamarin.Android and Xamarin.iOS.
-- do something with GLEW.
+- Do something with GLEW.
 - tdogl framework is not fully ported.
 Only things that need to compile the source code are ported.
-- fix some bugs
+- Fix some bugs

 # Credits